 When the rhubarb slices are frozen all the way through, it's time to put them into a freezer-safe container, making sure to fill it all the way to remove excess air.

 Another great way to freeze is to use plastic freezer bags.
-These will make it super easy to get all the air out, and the bags will probably take up minimal space in the freezer.
+These will make it super easy to remove the air, and the bags will probably take up less space in the freezer.

 There you have it!
 Perfectly frozen rhubarb for pies, jams and anything you like.